filviu/blog/content/posts/2009/2009-07-06-star-trek-s-c-e.md

 </address>

 <address>
-  It was announced in <a title="March 2008" href="http://memory-alpha.org/en/wiki/March_2008">March 2008</a> that original eBook publications from Pocket Books would go on hiatus following the end of <em><a title="Slings and Arrows" href="http://memory-alpha.org/en/wiki/Slings_and_Arrows">Slings and Arrows</a></em> &#8211; trade paperback reprints of the existing eBooks would continue.
+  It was announced in <a title="March 2008" href="http://memory-alpha.org/en/wiki/March_2008">March 2008</a> that original eBook publications from Pocket Books would go on hiatus following the end of <em><a title="Slings and Arrows" href="http://memory-alpha.org/en/wiki/Slings_and_Arrows">Slings and Arrows</a></em> - trade paperback reprints of the existing eBooks would continue.
 </address>

-If you havent, I reccomend you start with the Have Tech, Will Travel series (the first four novels), and I bet you&#8217;ll be hooked !
+If you havent, I reccomend you start with the Have Tech, Will Travel series (the first four novels), and I bet you'll be hooked !